-This post discusses the beginning of French wine law, why you should learn French wine law and why it’s important to have wine laws at all.
-Using French history at the beginning of the 20th century as the standpoint you’ll see mass protests – often violent – consume 3 wine regions: Southern France, Bordeaux and Champagne.
-We’ll also introduce you to the unique perspective of French merchants at the time, the growers and the French government.
-This is the third post in a series of 4.
+Here we visit French history at the beginning of the 20th century to witness the beginning of French wine law.
+You’ll see mass protests – often violent – consume 3 wine regions: Southern France, Bordeaux and Champagne.
+Check out the unique perspective of French merchants at the time, the growers and the French government below.

 short description of the other posts in this series...